Amanda Ghost: Later career: Unigram (2015–present)

 In 2015, Ghost founded the production company Unigram with film and television producer Gregor Cameron and in partnership with Access Industries.
-She also serves as the CEO of AI Film.
+She also is the CEO of AI Film.

 Ghost worked on the 2015 film Kill Your Friends, based on the novel by John Niven.
-She served as the executive music producer on a joint venture with Lee Daniels and Warner Recorded Music on The United States vs Billie Holiday, which won the Grammy Award for Best Compilation Soundtrack for Visual Media in 2022.
+She was the executive music producer on a joint venture with Lee Daniels and Warner Recorded Music on The United States vs Billie Holiday, which won the Grammy Award for Best Compilation Soundtrack for Visual Media in 2022.

 In 2023, Ghost co-produced the title music "Mad About the Boy" for the documentary Mad About the Boy: The Noel Coward Story, which was covered by Adam Lambert for the film.
-That year, Ghost also served as executive producer for the film She Came to Me, and worked on the film Tetris.
+That year, Ghost also was executive producer for the film She Came to Me, and worked on the film Tetris.

 Ghost was a lead producer on the 2024 musical theatre adaptation of The Great Gatsby, called Gatsby:An American Myth, which was co-composed by Florence Welch of Florence and the Machine.